 The Ford Fiesta has come of age.
 Jonathan Crouch takes a look at the much improved seventh generation version.

 Ford's Fiesta has always been affordable and great to drive.
 But state of the art?
-It's that too in this all-new seventh generation form.
-Beneath the smarter styling lies some clever user-friendly technology - and cabin quality that'll make down-sizing into one of these less of a chore.
+It's that too in its current seventh generation form.
+Beneath the smart styling lies some clever user-friendly technology - and cabin quality that'll make down-sizing into one of these less of a chore.
 This is how you right a best seller.

 This Fiesta may still be a small car but these days, it thinks big in almost every way, starting with styling designed to make more of a statement in the supermini segment.
-Under the bonnet lies an impressively clean and frugal range of petrol and diesel units.
-Plus there's a more up-market cabin, safety technology that can automatically brake the car for you even at night and a pokier diesel engine option.
+Under the bonnet lies an impressively clean and frugal range of petrol and diesel units, which includes the brand's latest mild hybrid EcoBoost Hybrid tech.
+Plus there's a more up-market cabin than you might be used to from a Fiesta, plus safety technology that can automatically brake the car for you, even at night.
 Ford has also broadened the appeal of the range with an 'Active' Crossover bodystyle, plus variants more specifically aimed at customers wanting luxury and sportiness.
 And as well as all that, the brand reckon that it'll be even more fun to drive than its predecessor.
 This is, in short, on paper at least, a thoroughly well thought out piece of supermini design.
 But will it be enough to keep Ford at the top of the sales charts?
 Let's find out.

 If you go by the maxim that if something looks right, it is right, then you'll probably like the look of this seventh generation Fiesta.
-As before, it's offered in both three and five-door bodystyles and both are tidy pieces of styling with evolutionary styling and a bolder, wider front grille.
-The side profile is more settled and less wedge-shaped, combining with 71mm of additional body length and 12mm of additional width to give what Ford hopes is a longer and more premium appearance.
+As before, it's offered in both three and five-door bodystyles, plus an estate and all three variants are tidy pieces of styling with evolutionary styling and a bolder, wider front grille.
+The side profile is more settled and less wedge-shaped than previous generation models, combining with 71mm of additional body length and 12mm of additional width to give what Ford hopes is a longer and more premium appearance.
 Inside, it's completely different from what went before.
 Gone is the previous button-heavy fascia with its cheap plastics.
 In fact, the number of buttons on the centre console has been reduced by almost half, with many connectivity and entertainment controls relocated to a freshly developed 'SYNC3' 8-inch touchscreen.
 A semi-translucent piano black insert stretches all the way from the instrument binnacle to the centre console, giving the cabin a touch of class.
 Rear seat passengers benefit from 16mm more knee room, supported by new slim-back seats that are softer, and offer greater side-to-side support.
 This Fiesta's tailgate is wider for easier access to the boot, and improved storage for personal belongings is delivered with a 20% larger glovebox and a 1-litre media bin in the centre console.

-As before, there's a choice of either three or five-door bodystyles.
-Expect Mk7 model Fiesta pricing to start at around £13,000 for entry-level 'Style' models, but most private customers will buy in at the mid-range 'Zetec' level that starts at just under £15,000.
-Beyond that, there are 'Titanium', 'Titanium X', 'ST-Line', 'ST-Line X' and 'Vignale' specification options.
-Plus 'Zetec' and 'Titanium' models can be ordered with a 'B&O Play' audio system upgrade.
-And of course, you can talk to your dealer about the sporty 'ST' version and the Fiesta 'Active' variant that offers SUV styling cues that target the growing Crossover market.
+As before, there's a choice of either three or five-door bodystyles, plus an estate.
+Pricing starts at just over £16,500 for entry-level 'Trend' models; from there, the range progresses through 'Titanium', 'Titanium X' and 'Vignale Edition' models.
+If you want a lifestyle-orientated Fiersta, there are the 'Active Edition' and 'Active X Edition' variants.
+And if you want something sporty, things kick off with the 'ST-Line Edition' and 'ST-Line X Edition' variants with the standard engines.
+The line-up then progresses to full-fat hot hatch 'ST-2', 'ST-3' and 'ST Ford Performance Edition' variants.
 Whatever your choice, you'll be offered some up-scale equipment options, examples including an openable panoramic glass roof.
 There's sophisticated safety too, including a Pedestrian Detection system that can even prevent collisions at night.
 And 'Active Park Assist' with brake interventions to prevent low-speed collisions when parking hands-free.
 As for standard equipment, even base models get features like air conditioning, Bluetooth, an 'Emergency Assistance' system and a 6-speaker stereo.

 |01233 272 332||Directions|